I freelance because variety keeps me interested and creative.

 ★ I’ve researched and drafted white papers, grants, and technical documents for a wide range of organizations.

 ★ I’ve created websites for small businesses, including writing, design, and WordPress development.

 ★ I’ve also worked on email promotions, SEO content, sales collateral, and social marketing campaigns—not to mention writing articles for numerous publications.

 I got my professional start working for non-profit organizations as a coordinator of various things, including education, public awareness and volunteers.
 I’ve been the in-house editor and writer at every job I’ve ever had, and I long ago lost count of my output of brochures, posters, websites, and grants.

-I’ve also worked as a staff writer for an internet company, a bookseller, a sales rep, a waitress, and a self-taught web designer.
+I’ve also worked as a staff writer for an internet company, a bookseller, a sales rep, and a waitress.
 I graduated from the College of William & Mary in 1997 with a dual major in English and Sociology.

 When I’m not writing, I’m busy wrangling my two little boys, hanging out with my snap-happy husband, doing yoga, reading obsessively, and making things out of fabric and yarn.